 Your intake process is chock full of information about the quality of potential clients.
 Understanding this can help you analyze the overall profitability of your client base on an annual basis while giving you insights about how to “fire” unprofitable clients.

-9. Know The Key Elements of Profitability (And Live By Them)
+9. Know The Key Elements of Profitability And Implement Them

-- Realization: This is the ration between what your firm bills (billing realization) and what is collected (collection realization) and it’s key to firm profitability.
+- Realization: This is the ration between what your firm bills (billing realization) and what is collected (collection realization) and it is key to firm profitability.
 Managing partners should understand and address the different factors that influence this ratio.

 - Utilization: The difference between billable hours and budgeted hours.
 This is where a firm can focus on reducing non-billable tasks and increasing billable work to improve profitability.